 Operational BGP Communities can be used to control various functions of the route server.
-With this communities, you can:
+With these communities, you can:

-- prepend your own AS up to three times
+- prepend your own ASN up to three times

 - trigger the calculation of a new alternate path (if available) for your advertised prefixes before you start commencing a maintenance

 Please note that if the $PEER-AS is a four byte AS number you have to use the BGP Extended or Large Communities.